MicrosoftDocs/power-pages-docs/power-pages-docs/admin/set-up-payments-integration.md

 - Sign up for an account with Stripe as your payment provider and obtain test mode keys from the Developer dashboard.
 - Create or identify a Microsoft Dataverse table to use in a multistep form.
 This table must have a currency field type that is used to charge the amount that you wish to collect from the site user.
 More information: [How to create and modify Dataverse tables by using the Data workspace](../configure/data-workspace-tables.md)
 -   Configure a [multistep form](../getting-started/multistep-forms.md) using a Dataverse table with a step to allow users to pay.
 This step displays the payments control once configured in a later step.

+> [!IMPORTANT]
+> This feature requires [Power Pages website build version 9.5.10.x](https://learn.microsoft.com/power-platform/released-versions/portals/pagesversion9510x).
+Please verify that the site has this build.
+Otherwise, the payments control will not show up on the site.

 ## Step 1: Install the package